If you own a business that focuses on science and technology services, filing for a trademark is a must.

 For example, if your business sells custom-made computer programs, no other business that sells anything “confusingly similar” can use your registered names or marks.

 A company that creates leather goods, however, may use the name as they wish, since consumers are less likely to confuse your companies.

 In this way, you might end up with two companies named “Better Ram,” once for computer programs and one for leather, since they operate in totally different classes.

 Many times, businesses move into new areas after applying for a trademark.

 It’s also easy to make mistakes when applying for trademarks, as it can sometimes be hard to determine which specific class your mark falls under.

 Fortunately, you can always apply to use your trademark in new classes and industries as your business continues to grow.

 Understanding Class 42 Trademark Services

 As far as trademark classes go, Class 42 is very broad.
-It includes services such as:

 Computer, IT, and Software Development Services